NBISweden/development-guidelines/README.md

 A review doesn't need to take much time.
 In some cases 5-10 minutes (or even less!) will be enough if the pull request is of reasonably small size.

-The reviewer is not expected to check out the code for testing, only to read it on the GitHub website.
-Testing is something that the author and/or a designated test user should do.

 The reviewer reviews the code from his/her own understanding of it.
 There is actually no requirement that the reviewer knows the ins